metalogico/laravel-formello

 Formello was created for developers who need to generate forms quickly without the overhead of a complete admin panel, but who also want a simpler, more intuitive API than more complex form libraries.
 It's designed to automate the repetitive aspects of form creation while giving you full control over the final output.

-Currently, Formello ships with built-in support for Bootstrap 5, and support for Tailwind CSS is coming soon™!
+Currently, Formello ships with built-in support for Bootstrap 5 and Tailwind CSS 4.

 If you use this project, please consider giving it a ⭐.